Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 🌿 About the Project

-With more than 25 years of expertise, Bee Friendly Gardening designs sustainable, vibrant, and calming outdoor spaces that thrive beautifully and inspire every visitor.
+With over 25 years of experience, Bee Friendly Gardening creates sustainable, vibrant, and tranquil outdoor spaces designed to flourish and inspire.
 ---

 ## 📬 Contact